-twice baked sweet potatoes on plate
+twice baked sweet potatoes with bacon + chives

 You guys, I’ve eaten so many sweet potatoes in the last few weeks that I might be turning orange.
 I know this happens with carrots.
 In fact my dad, when he was a youth, ate so many carrots every day for lunch that his skin did, in fact, generate an orange-y hue for a short time (or so my mother says, anyway).
 And now I fear the same fate for my own skin.
 And it’s not that self-tanning orange glow we’re going for — it’s like Violet Beauregarde, but as an orange instead of a blueberry.